gear-tech/gear/README.md

 ## Getting Started

-Please refer to <a href="https://github.com/gear-tech/gear-technical/blob/master/TECHNICAL.pdf">technical paper</a> for some insights about how Gear works internally.
+Please refer to the [technical paper](https://github.com/gear-tech/gear-technical/blob/master/TECHNICAL.pdf) for some insights about how Gear works internally.

 **TODO**: *Describe the easiest way to start with.
 Pay attention to smart contract examples.*